abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/olimex-stm32-e407/index.md

 This example is configured to work with the USBNSH instead of UART NSH, so the console will be shown over the USB\_OTG1 connector.

-Once you're on the console, you need to check if the initialization process was fine.
-To do so, you need to type "ls /dev" and you should see a device call "ieee0".
+Once you\'re on the console, you need to check if the initialization process was fine.
+To do so, you need to type \"ls /dev\" and you should see a device call \"ieee0\".
 At this point we need to set-up the network, follow the next steps:

     This is an example of how to configure a coordinator: i8sak /dev/ieee0 startpan cd:ab
     i8sak set chan 11
     i8sak set saddr 42:01
     i8sak acceptassoc

     This is an example of how to configure the endpoint: i8sak /dev/ieee0
     i8sak set chan 11